 ErgoArmMeter is a professional inclinometer application for measuring arm elevation during work.
 It is developed by Liyun Yang (KTH Royal Institute of Technology) under the supervison of Mikael Forsman (Karolinska Institutet).
 This project is a collaboration between Institute of Environmental Medicine at Karolinska Institutet (KI) and School of Technology and Health at KTH Royal Institute of Technology (KTH).

 It is shown by research that work with elevated arm may lead to shoulder/neck disorders.
 Ergonomists have been using inclinometers to measure arm elevation, which have a better precision than self-reports and observational methods.
 ErgoArmMeter is validated in an optical motion lab at KI and it has shown similar accuracy compared to other former validated inclinometers.

 The validation experiment in the optical motion lab.
 A: Placement of two reflective markers and the iPhone with armband on right arm.
 B: Arm flexion posture.
-C: Painting on a straight board.
+C: Sorting envelopes.

 Upper arm inclination measurement during arm flexion.
 From the static experiment (B in the previous figure).

 The validation experiments showed a high level of agreement between the two systems.
 In the static experiment (B, in the experiment-figure), the mean absolute difference between the optical system’s angles and those of the app was 1.5°.